Choose your strategy

 - Get granular: Use detailed custom variable information to remarket with specific messaging.
 Use one dynamic creative template, rather than hundreds of non-dynamic iterations for every make and model combination.

-- DoubleClick uses a single cookie space for remarketing, so there is no potential for discrepancies or data loss.
+- Google Marketing Platform uses a single cookie space for remarketing, so there is no potential for discrepancies or data loss.
 Most advertisers already have these tags in place.
 Contact your Media Agency to find out if tags are already set up.

 Message based on activities on your site